 |Umpqua Tongass 1800 Waterproof Backpack||Water or land-based day adventures||30L||Full submersion||$$$$|

-Eco-friendly waterproof backpacks are not easy to come by.
-In fact, we were seriously struggling to find any at all until we stumbled upon the GOT BAG 4 Ocean Rucksack.
+Another rare find on the more eco-friendly waterproof backpacks front is the GOT BAG 4 Ocean Rucksack.
 Each 23 litre bag is made from 3.5kg of plastic that is recovered from our oceans.
 Plus, to ensure maximum waterproofness, the fabric has a Bio-PU coating that is kinder to the environment than PFC-based treatments.
 It’s not the kind of waterproof backpack that you’d go swimming with, but it is 100% waterproof keeping your stuff dry in stormy and wet conditions.
 Its simple design features a flexible roll top, an external zippered pocket and side compression straps.
 Additionally, it houses a removable 15” laptop case making it an ideal commuter backpack and bridging the gap between wet weather adventures and everyday life superbly.

 - Comes with a 2 year warranty

 - Not as robust as other options for water-based adventures